 And you support prohibiting her from doing them?

 Such a prohibition blocks teenage girls — your daughters, grand-daughters, and great-grand-daughters — from loving the Lord her God with all her heart and with all her soul and with all her might.
 It blocks her from serving her neighbor in the assembly.
 And it blocks their moms from doing so, too.

-It is way past time that any prohibitions on women in the church come to an end.
+It is way past time that any prohibitions on girls and women in the church come to an end.

-If you would like to be notified of other articles on the Churches of Christ and similar topics, please sign up to follow Authentic Theology by “Liking” on Facebook here: https://www.facebook.com/AuthenticTheology/
+If you would like to be notified of other articles on similar topics, please sign up to follow Authentic Theology by “Liking” on Facebook here: https://www.facebook.com/AuthenticTheology/

 Sources & Notes

 Note Jesus can be read as saying that we ought not exercise authority over one another within the body of Christians.
 He notes high officials “exercise authority over” Gentiles, but “Not so with you,” he tells his disciples—-indicating none of his disciples should exercise authority over others of his disciples.
 Instead, we must all serve, per Jesus.
 (See, e.g., Mark 10:24-25 — “42 Jesus called them together and said, “You know that those who are regarded as rulers of the Gentiles lord it over them, and their high officials exercise authority over them.
 43 Not so with you.
 Instead, whoever wants to become great among you must be your servant, 44 and whoever wants to be first must be slave of all.
 45 For even the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many.”).

 I mention Churches of Christ.
 It is almost alone among denominations that have most of their congregations excluding women from active service in the assembly to such an extreme and total extent.
 This article also notes an increasing number of Church of Christ congregations and most Church of Christ colleges no longer exclude women from speaking in the assembly and provides cites.